 LPNs have a bit more responsibility and training than CNAs.
 Due to the exams and training necessary to become an LPN, Licensed Practical Nurses are just that: licensed nurses.
 PracticalNusing.org points out the requirements to attain an LPN in the state of Virginia:

 LPNs can perform a variety of tasks, including dressing wounds, performing lab tests, minor surgeries, providing injections, and more.
 Plus, they can perform any tasks that a CNA would otherwise perform.
-LPNs often work in a long-term care facility to earn experience and further education.
-Nurse Journal tells us that nearly 30 percent of LPNs work in long-term facilities over other facilities.
+LPNs often work in long-term care facility to earn experience and further education.
+Nurse Journal tells us that nearly 30 per cent of LPNs work in long-term facilities over other facilities.

 Nurse Practitioners are the most educated and certified nurses.
 To become an NP, you must attain a master’s degree, and you’re required to pass an exam to attain a license.
 Unlike other nurses, NPs often work without supervision; they may work independently in a private practice.
 Like RNs, NPs usually specialize their education and practice.
 NPs may specialize in gerontology, psychiatry, or any other medical field.
 Nurse Practitioners may also supervise RNs and LPNs.